geo-engine/docs/src/operators/rasterscaling.md

 The following describes the types used in the parameters.

-### MetadataKeyOrConstant
+### SlopeOffsetSelection

-The `MetadataKeyOrConstant` type is used to specify a metadata key or a constant value.
+The `SlopeOffsetSelection` type is used to specify a metadata key or a constant value.

 | Value                                                      | Description                                                            |
 | ---------------------------------------------------------- | ---------------------------------------------------------------------- |